sage-etcher/nowrap/README.md

 # Nowrap

 Disables line wrapping in VT compatible terminals.
 It has no settings, it does one thing and that is it.
+Works with coloured text too!

 nowrap is used as follows
 ```